nickyiliwang0000/h/best-practices.md

 ## HTML
 * Semantic HTML elements are used properly
-* It is clear to the user what the app does
+* Meta viewport tag in the head

 ## JavaScript
 * Use let for variables that will change, const for ones that won't
+* Handle your errors (i.e. give the user some feedback if their inputs are incorrect, if they're missing something, or if their search doesn't return anything from the API, etc.)

 ## React
 * Consistent CSS styling pattern is used for whole project